 There’s a lot of noise out there when it comes to influencer marketing.
 A quick Google search for “influencer marketing statistics” brings up over 11M results, many of which share the same set of numbers and statistics, with little explanation or context as to what it all means.
 Everyone seems to agree that influencer marketing has changed the advertising industry, but how can we be certain that it’s here to stay?
 Will influencer marketing continue to grow until it is the dominant form of advertising, or will it fizzle out like so many hot marketing fads before it?

 Fortunately, Obviously is the expert in all things influencer marketing.
 We can break down the story behind the numbers and explain exactly what it is that makes influencer marketing so effective.
 By the time we’re done, you’ll understand why influencer marketing isn’t just powerful, it’s essential for your brand.

-Basically, it all boils down to three things: organic engagement, large-scale content creation, and trust.
-When these three elements combine, they create an unstoppable reaction that spreads your message throughout social media, reaching exactly the right consumers for your brand.
+It all boils down to three things: organic engagement, large-scale content creation, and trust.
+When these three elements combine, they ignite an unstoppable reaction that spreads your message throughout social media, reaching exactly the right consumers for your brand.

 We’re analyzing 10 of the most popular influencer marketing statistics to get a true understanding of how influencer marketing works and why it will continue to dominate in 2019.

 It’s one thing to show someone an ad, but it’s another to capture their attention so they actively engage with content and form an emotional bond with your brand.
 As consumers grow increasingly weary of traditional advertising methods, they are turning toward more personalized forms of communication.
 Because influencer marketing straddles the line between branded messaging and natural word-of-mouth, it’s proven to generate more organic engagement than any form of traditional advertising.

 Here are some stats that back this up: